Enalean/tuleap-documentation-en/README.md

 The documentation is generated in `_build/html/`

-Convert docbook files to reStructuredText
+Convert docbook files to reStructuredText (@deprecated- already done and committed)
 -----------------------------------------

 First install latest version of pandoc: